Sairajj06/Skin-cancer-Classification-using-NBI-images/README.md

 This project investigates the use of deep learning models to classify skin lesion images into different cancer categories using medical image data.

+Dataset of Skin Cancer:
+Dataset consist of 3 Classes-
+- BCC: Basal Cell Carcinoma
+- SK: Seborrheic Keratosis
+- Ak: Actinic Keratosis

+Image format:
+- Originally image were in RGB format or they were white light image.
+- As described in the project methodology, converted the datset into Narrow Band Imaging(NBI) format before model training to enhance the feature extraction.

+Dataset Split:
+- Dataset was then splitted into 3 sunsets fro training and evaluation.
+- Train , Validation, and Test with the split ratio of 70:20:10.

+Data Preprocessing:
+- Before training the deep learning model, images were resized to match model input requirement.
+- Normalization of pixel values.
+- Images were augumented using Data augumentation techniques like Rotation and flips.
+No contrast and color change of images were done to keep originality of image.

+The dataset is not included in this repository due to size limitations and dataset usage restrictions.